Renekton442/Fib-Calculator/README.md

 - Express.js
 - Redis
 - PostgreSQL
-#### This Project is a part of Docker and Kubernetes: The Complete Guide.
+#### This project is a part of Docker and Kubernetes: The Complete Guide.
 Thank Stephen Grider for teaching Docker, Kubernetes, AWS/GCP!